 View Mobile version

-The Lucerne University of Applied Sciences and Arts is led by its President, Markus Hodel.
+The Lucerne University of Applied Sciences and Arts is led by its President, Barbara Bader.
 Its strategic body is the Governing Council.
 The Intercantonal Council is made up of representatives of the six Central Swiss cantons.

-The President of the Lucerne University of Applied Sciences and Arts, Markus Hodel, has overall responsibility for managing its internal and external affairs.
-He is supported in his duties by the staff of the President's Office.
+The President of the Lucerne University of Applied Sciences and Arts, Barbara Bader, has overall responsibility for managing its internal and external affairs.
+She is supported in her duties by the staff of the President's Office.

-The President's is entrusted with the following core duties and competencies:
+The President is entrusted with the following core duties and competencies:

 Together with his staff the President oversees the University's ability to fulfil its four areas of mandated activity in accordance with its strategy: education, continuing and executive education, research and services.